 - 3-4 Tbsp brown sugar

-Take the brisket out of the package and discard the spice pack that comes with it.
+- Take the brisket out of the package and discard the spice pack that comes with it.

-Place brisket in a pot of water and bring it to boil.
+- Place brisket in a pot of water and bring it to boil.
 As soon as it starts to boil, take the brisket out.
 This will remove some of the excess salt in the meat.

-Preheat the oven to 350.
+- Preheat the oven to 350°.

-Place the brisket, fat layer up, in the middle of aluminum foil big enough to cover the whole brisket.
+- Place the brisket, fat layer up, in the middle of aluminum foil big enough to cover the whole brisket.

-Rub the whole brisket with Dijon mustard.
+- Rub the whole brisket with Dijon mustard.
 Then, evenly sprinkle brown sugar over the top and gently pet it on.
 Pat some onto the sides as well.

-Bring the aluminum foil together and close it, covering the brisket loosely, leaving a little space between the brisket and the foil.
+- Bring the aluminum foil together and close it, covering the brisket loosely, leaving a little space between the brisket and the foil.
 Place the covered brisket into a rimmed roasting pan.

-Bake it for 2 hours.
+- Bake it for 2 hours.
 Open the foil and turn on the broiler on low, if you have an option for low or high broiler setting.
 (If not, move the brisket to a lower rack.)
 Let the top caramelize for a few minutes but watch it so it doesn’t burn.

-Take out and let it rest for a few minutes on the cutting board.
+- Take the corned beef brisket out and let it rest for a 10-15 minutes on the cutting board before slicing.

-Make sure to slice the meat against the grain!
+- Make sure to slice the meat against the grain!
 Luckily, with the corned beef brisket, it's very easy to see the grain.